kadarferi/BlackSwan/README.md

 # Black Swan
-Distributions beyond the normal or where black swans nestle Educational lecture on the "Black Swan" concept with some simple simulations written in python.
+Distributions beyond the normal or where black swans nestle\n Educational lecture on the "Black Swan" concept with some simple simulations written in python.